 - If you request an extension, you are waiving your right to elect traffic school.

-- To verify we received and processed your request and obtain the new due date, you may visit our website to view your court record online by entering your name or citation number.
+- To verify final processing of your request and obtain the new due date, you may visit our website to view your court record online by entering your name or citation number.